-The Downfall Of Windows x86
+The downfall of Windows x86

-“This puts enterprises with Windows-based x86 devices running critical manufacturing processes, conducting sensitive payment transactions, and holding private consumer data in a tough spot.
-Android is the right way to go, and any new additions to device fleets should run it.”
+This puts enterprises with Windows-based x86 devices running critical manufacturing processes, conducting sensitive payment transactions, and holding private consumer data in a tough spot.
+Android is the right way to go, and any new additions to device fleets should run it.

-Features Of Esper Enhanced Android Devices
+Features of Esper Foundation for Android

-It takes deep knowledge of Android to commercially support x86 on behalf of vertical market customers, rest assured, we have the expertise here.
+It takes deep knowledge of Android to commercially support x86 on behalf of vertical market customers, but rest assured, we have the expertise here.
 Our CEO was the architect of Windows CE and led the Fire OS team — that sets the bar at Esper.

 Keith Szot founded and led the tiger team at Microsoft that drove Windows CE into its initial vertical markets of Industrial Automation and Retail Point of Sale.
 Today, he is helping all types of customers to apply Android on purpose-built device fleets with Esper’s full-stack platform.